wjc-van-es/cnsia/doc/ch07_k8s_fundamentals.md

 This is about how an application instance running on a pod is able to find and communicate with application instances of another service.

+### 7.3.1 Understanding service discovery and load balancing
+When an application needs to call a backing service, it performs a _lookup_ in the registry to determine which IP address to contact.
+If multiple instances are available, a _load-balancing_ strategy is applied to distribute the workload across them.

-The two main patterns are
+The two main service discovery patterns are
 - client-side
   - applications need to be registered with a service registry upon start up and unregistered when shutting down.
   - A native service registry like Netflix Eureka has to be configured and added to your Spring application